Exopy/i3py/docs/source/dev_guide/drivers/standards.rst

-.. _dev_driv_standards
+.. include:: ../../substitutions.sub

-.. include:: ../substitutions.sub
+.. _dev-driv-standards:

 Standards
 =========

-In order to improve inter-operalibility and allow, up to point, to replace one instrument with another equivalent one, it is crucial for both instrument interfaces to expose the same API to the user.
+In order to improve inter-operability and allow, up to point, to replace one instrument with another equivalent one, it is crucial for both instrument interfaces to expose the same API to the user.
 I3py strives to achieve this kind of interoperability.
-Of course, it can never be perfect as commonly some instrument implement very specific behaviors not found in other.
+Of course, it can never be perfect as commonly some instrument implement very specific behaviours not found in other.
 Furthermore, one must accept that generality may mean that the interface may not appear as simple as it could be because it takes into account possible variations in other instruments.
 One example is the one of the instrument output (voltage,